 Preparing Your Growroom

-If you are really serious, you can modify the room you select for your garden and add larger windows that face the right direction.
+If you are serious about your growth ambitions, you can modify the room you select for your garden and add larger windows that face the right direction.
 Remember though, that when growing indoors and making use of outside natural sunshine, your grow area will be providing considerable humidity to the room.

 Ventilation, painted walls and sealing cracks will likely be necessary to prevent damage.
 Adequate cleaning also prevents mold.
 The time required for these is not a lot compared to how much you might save in electricity.
 Setting up the garden initially is the big assignment.